troydaniels/troydaniels.github.io/_posts/2017-01-10-building-a-compiler-p4.markdown

 I think this gives an unambiguous grammar (I'll spend some time thinking about that though), and my understanding is that the higher in the grammar a production appears, the lower its precedence, which means operators in this language should have the precedence they do in ordinary maths.

-Next, to use this grammar to build the parser, where each non-terminal will have it's own method.
+Next, to use this grammar to build the parser, wherein each non-terminal will have it's own method.

 ---